Mike Doherty | Naturalist

 In our first three sessions with FieldTrip Zoom, our naturalists shared lessons with 38 classrooms–that’s up to 350 students!
 These classrooms signed on from all over North America: students and teachers from Florida, California, Arkansas, Texas, Illinois, South Dakota, Missouri, New York, Pennsylvania and even British Columbia all joined us on a tour through Odiorne Point State Park and the Seacoast Science Center.
 Though talking to a camera takes a bit of getting used to, our staff got great reviews and looks forward to scheduling more sessions.
 Future topics may include marine science careers and environmental ecology.

-If you would like to learn more about all the field trip options offered by Seacoast Science Center, please visit our School Programs webpage.
+If you would like to learn more about all the field trip options offered by Seacoast Science Center, please visit our For Educators webpage.